tugot17/pmpp/chapter-4/README.md

 So the total number of threads for this setting is: `16 x 128 = 2048` threads, so we get full utilization `(2048 / 2048 = 100%)

-**b.**
+**b.
+The kernel uses 32 threads per block and 29 registers per thread.**
 Maximum number of blocks based on the block size: `2048 / 32 = 64`.
 64 is above the hardware limit of 32 blocks per SM the constraint is not satisfied and we can't operate that mamy blocks.

 Number of registers per block: `32 x 29 = 928`.
 Maximum number of blocks based on the registers per block:  `65,536 / 928 = 70`.
 The SM limitation is 32 blocks per SM we can't operate that many.

 So the total number of threads for this setting is `32 x 32 =1024` threads, so we get 50% `1024/2048=0.5=50%` utilization.

-The limiting factor is the nnumber of blocks supported by the GPU.
+The limiting factor is the number of blocks supported by the GPU.

+**c.
+The kernel uses 256 threads per block and 34 registers per thread.**
+Maximum number of blocks based on the block size: `2048 / 256 = 8`.
+8 is below the hardware limit of `32` blocks so this constraint is satisfied. mamy blocks.

+Number of registers per block: `256 x 34 = 8,704`.
+Maximum number of blocks based on the registers per block:  `65,536 / 8,704 = 7`.
+So 7 is the new number of blocks.

+The total number of threads than will be in `256 x 7 = 1,792` threads.
+So we have `1,792 / 2048 = 0,87 = 87%`.
+So we don't get the full occupacy.

+The limiting factor is the register limit.

 ### Exercise 9
-A student mentions that they were able to multiply two 1024 × 1024 matrices using a matrix multiplication kernel with 32 × 32 thread blocks.
+**A student mentions that they were able to multiply two 1024 × 1024 matrices using a matrix multiplication kernel with 32 × 32 thread blocks.
 The student is using a CUDA device that allows up to 512 threads per block and up to 8 blocks per SM.
 The student further mentions that each thread in a thread block calculates one element of the result matrix.
-What would be your reaction and why?
+What would be your reaction and why?**

+The student is using block size of `32 x 32 = 1024` threads.
+The SM supports only up to 512 threads, so it will not be possible to use the setting he/she has chosen, they will have to use smaller blocks.
+A block size of `16x16=256` threads would be fitting.
+This would require `1024 × 1024 / 256 = 4.096` blocks that would be distributed accross the SMs.